BlueBiteLLC/assessment-frontend/README.md

 ## Introduction

-Imagine you are provided an API where you need to programatically render components on a page based on a corrisponding page entity returned by the API.
-Within those pages ou will need to build and use components to match the provided mockups.
-Each page builds off of the previous one in increasing complexity.
+Imagine you are provided an API where you need to programatically render components on a page that an end user can view or interact with it.
+Each page will have a corresponding API building off of the previous one in increasing complexity to render the content.
+Within those pages ou will need to build and use components to match the provided mockups ([Figma](https://www.figma.com/proto/9NtrKC7KAudIqARPU4OzfL/Front-End-Assessment?page-id=0%3A1&node-id=40%3A16&viewport=241%2C48%2C0.73&scaling=scale-down&starting-point-node-id=40%3A16&show-proto-sidebar=1)).

-A base React project is included.
+To get started a react project is included.
 TypeScript is recommended but you can alternatively use straight JavaScript.
 CSS modules are supported using the `.module.css` extension alternatively you can use any styling tooling/library you choose.
-Feel free to add other dependencies if you see necessary.
+Feel free to add other dependencies as necessary.

-A mock API has been provided
+### API

 All responses return either a `data` property containing responses contents in the case of an `ok` response.
 Alternatively it may return an `error` property.